Cysiek96/Z2J/StarWarsInfo/README.md

 If you reach the end of the data, you will be informed by the disappearance of the NEXT button, which is also implemented for the PREV button.

-That's not all, because if you want to know more about the parent planet, you'll be able to click on the name of the planet you want, and a script will run that will create a dynamically populated information card containing data about that planet, such as population or diameter.
+That's not all, because if you want to know more about the parent planet, you'll be able to double click on the name of the planet you want, and a script will run that will create a dynamically populated information card containing data about that planet, such as population or diameter.

 ![image](https://github.com/Cysiek96/Z2J/assets/113532109/fce16069-34e2-401f-bd56-216a1db43328)

 ## To Do:

  - [ ] Create a fully responsive version
+ - [x] Prevent the same planet information page from being displayed more than once

 ## Sources
 ### - [LIVE PREVIEW](https://codepen.io/Cychu1996/full/gOQxbQx)